-Accessory use means a use clearly incidental and subordinate to the principal use.
+Accessory use means a use that exists on the same lot with the principal use and is subordinate and clearly incidental to the principal use.

 Adaptive reuse refers to the process of reusing a site or building for a purpose other than that for which it was originally intended.